-Blood test results will be made available to the hub lead clinician (or delegate), to the research nurses, and to the patient's GP.
-In accordance with the trial inclusion criteria.
-If the blood tests show an abnormal result (i.e. a CRP over the normal laboratory range, anaemia, raised or lowered total WCC, raised or lowered platelet count, or positive anti-tTG antibodies), the individual will not be randomised into the trial, but will be referred back to their GP for further assessment.
-In the case of an abnormal blood result for CRP, WCC or platelets that the hub lead clinician assesses may be a temporary abnormality (e.g. secondary to a recent infection) the blood test may be repeated 2-4 weeks later if the participant wishes to undertake further screening for the study.
-If on repeat testing total WCC, platelet count and CRP are normal the patient may then continue with screening if they wish.
+Blood test results will be made available to the hub lead clinician (or delegate), to the research nurse/CSO, and to the patient's GP.
+In accordance with the trial inclusion criteria, if the blood tests show an abnormal result (i.e. a CRP over the normal laboratory range, anaemia, raised or lowered total WCC, raised or lowered platelet count, or positive anti-tTG antibodies), the individual will not be randomised into the trial, but will be referred back to their GP for further assessment.
+In the case of an abnormal blood result for CRP, WCC or platelets that the hub lead clinician assesses, which may be a temporary abnormality (e.g. secondary to a recent infection), the blood test may be repeated 2-4 weeks later if the participant wishes to undertake further screening for the study.
+If on repeat testing total WCC, platelet count and CRP are normal, the patient may then continue with screening if they wish.
 Any other abnormal results will need to be flagged to the patient's GP by the recruitment hub.

 If blood results are within acceptable limits, the investigator (GP) from the research site will be asked to confirm eligibility and sign the study-specific prescription form.
-The hub research team will post the wet ink prescription to the central pharmacy (LTHT pharmacy) prior to randomisation, to enable study medication to be dispensed swiftly when the patient is randomised.
+A copy of the prescription will be faxed, emailed or sent via secure encrypted electronic transfer to central pharmacy (LTHT pharmacy) and the wet ink prescription will be posted to central pharmacy prior to randomisation, to enable study medication to be dispensed swiftly when the patient is randomised.
 Patients will be provided with questionnaires (web-based or postal questionnaires, depending on preference) to complete baseline measures.
 Patients will not be randomised until the baseline questionnaires are complete.
-Baseline questionnaires should be completed no more than 1 week prior to randomisation.
+Baseline questionnaires should be completed within 7 days prior to randomisation for the online questionnaire and 14 days for the paper questionnaire.